jim-schwoebel/voicebook/README.md

     cd voicebook
     python3 setup.py

 Now you have all the dependencies necessary to follow along with the chapters in the book.
 You don’t need to worry about any other installations.
-Also, the entire book is available in the voicebook folder for you to read :-)

 ## Wiki for additional docs
 Check out the [wiki](https://github.com/jim-schwoebel/voicebook/wiki) for additional documentation around each chapter.
 These are also included in each folder here in the readmes of each chapter.
 In this way, you can get quickly up to speed with the 200+ scripts included in this repository.